Brooklyn Bedding Bloom Mattress Review

 One might assume this mattress has a stereotypical latex foam feel given the 3″ layer of talalay latex near the top of the bed.
 However, that’s actually not the case.
 Due to the Joma Wool and organic cotton topper, we’d describe the bed’s feel as a of a soft, pillow top feel.

 Slumber Yard team member Jeff likes to say it feels like a traditional innerspring bed, but with a soft, neutral-foam topper.
-In other words, the bed has some bounce to it thanks to the coils, but it’s much more comfortable and accommodating than a traditional innerspring mattress thanks to the topper.
+In other words, the bed has some bounce to it thanks to the coils, but it’s much more comfortable and accommodating than a traditional innerspring mattress due to the topper.

-Don’t get me wrong, though, you can still feel a little of the latex foam that sits just underneath the wool/cotton topper.
-Latex foam is known for being super responsive and you definitely get that with this mattress.
+Don’t get us wrong, though, you can still feel a little of the latex foam that sits just underneath the wool/cotton topper.
+Latex foam is known for being super responsive, and you definitely get that with this mattress.

 This extra bit of responsiveness is nice for active sleepers who toss and turn and move around a lot throughout the night.
-Sometimes with beds that aren’t as responsive, these types of sleepers will sort of feel like they’re “stuck in the mud,” which can make it difficult to switch positions.
-Luckily, that’s the not the case with the Bloom Hybrid mattress.
+Sometimes with beds that aren’t as responsive, these types of sleepers will feel like they’re “stuck in the mud,” which can make it difficult to switch positions.
+Luckily, that’s not the case with the Bloom Hybrid mattress.